 The CVRD is currently working on New Normal Cowichan, a multi-phased project to take action on climate adaptation.
-The CVRD's work on climate mitigation (carbon reduction) is led internally by the energy management group, and at a community level by the Planning Department.
-The Climate Adaption work of this division involves four phases:
+The CVRD's work on climate mitigation (carbon reduction) is led internally by the Energy Management Group, and at a community level by the Community Planning Division.
+The Climate Adaption work of this Environmental Services Division involves four phases:

 - Phase 1: Climate Projections and Impacts Analysis